KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2026-recap.md

 Audience level:All
-Opening Remarks (Wednesday)
-Presented by
-Drew Winstel

-Audience level:All
 Keynote: Django 6: The Most Exciting Release Ever Presented by
 Karen Tracey

 Scaling Django: Mastering Database Routers with AWS Aurora Presented by
 Leonardo Batista

 Auto-prefetching with model field fetch modes in Django 6.1 Presented by
 Jacob Walls

 Enter the Ecosystem: Contributing to Django Open Source Projects Presented by